-Timothy Spall is an English actor perhaps best known for playing what most consider repulsive characters, or otherwise, a Gonk.
+Timothy Leonard Spall OBE (born 27 February 1957 in Battersea, London) is an English actor.
+He first came to prominence playing boring electrician Barry in the successful 1980s comedy-drama series Auf Wiedersehen, Pet.
+He has since appeared in numerous films, and is perhaps best known for playing what most consider repulsive characters, or otherwise, a Gonk.
 These include Peter Pettigrew from the Harry Potter films, Beadle Bamford in Sweeney Todd: The Demon Barber of Fleet Street, Mr. Poe in A Series of Unfortunate Events and Nathaniel from Disney's Enchanted.
 In Shooting The Past, he played Oswald Bates, a bizarre genius who is more like Bunny-Ears Lawyer.
 He played Winston Churchill in The King's Speech, and Simon Graham in The Last Samurai.
 In the film adaptation of Journey's End, he played Lt.
 Trotter.

 - Doing It for the Art: He studied painting for two full years before shooting even began on Mr. Turner so that he could knowledgeably portray one of Britain's greatest painters actually practicing his craft on screen.
 He developed his skills to a point where he can copy JMW Turner's paintings and have his version be all but indistinguishable from the original.